 EXPLORE

-Complete 30 credits prior to 2nd fall; stay on track for graduation.
+Complete 30 credits prior to second fall; stay on track for graduation.

 Enroll in an AUCC Course or a prerequisite online or on campus.

-Connect with The Hub about financing summer experiences; seek out external scholarships.
+Connect with The Hub about financing summer experiences.
+Seek out external scholarships.

-Strengthen your GPA; Repeat Repair a course if helpful.
+Strengthen your GPA.
+Repeat Repair a course if helpful.

 Consider adding a minor, concentration, or certificate.